-The job market can be an uncertain place, with the search for top talent becoming increasingly competitive as good candidates are often in short supply.
+Recruitment can be challenging for employers, with the search for top talent becoming increasingly competitive as good candidates are often in short supply.

 One of the main factors when hiring for new talent is the recruitment process itself.
-60% of candidates would be put off and seek work elsewhere if the interview and recruitment course took a long time.
+60% of candidates would be put off and seek work elsewhere if they felt the interview process took too long.

-Online reviews have found that the average hiring process within the UK is 28.6 days, nearly a month-long recruitment process!
-And any experienced recruiter will tell you that a great candidate won’t be on the market for more than 10 days.
+Researchers have found that the average hiring process within the UK is 28.6 days, nearly a month-long recruitment process!
+An experienced recruiter will tell you that a great candidate won’t be on the market for more than 10 days.
 So, what can you do as an employer to ensure you find and recruit talent from the initial contact to the onboarding process?

-We’ve compiled some key factors to consider why your recruitment procedure could be worth a review?
+Why your recruitment procedure could be worth a review –

 Decisiveness and a faster hiring decision process mean your less likely to lose out on top talent to competitors and it is vital in providing a better candidate experience.
 If you do have a truly great candidate, you don’t want to keep them waiting.
-Doing so can damage your reputation and a long process can show an unfavourable reflection in your overall company practices, possibly deterring the candidate.
+You want to use this opportunity to further cultivate your reputation in the market, demonstrating to the world that you are a company with smooth and organised working practices!
+This will be a positive for the candidate and also everyone else they tell!

 Improved response rates